I do encourage you to send any budget, savings, investment or making extra income question you may have so I can answer through a blog post.

 I, for example, invested in an equity fund because my goal is long-term capital appreciation.
-Here’s quick view of the fund prospectus invested with.

-SavingsPinay says: Managed Funds are perfect for those who would like to try stocks but are beginners or first timer in the world of investing.
-If you happen to have no idea how direct stock market works and would want some time to better learn the ins and outs, why not try investing in a mutual fund, UITF or ETF.
+SavingsPinay says: Managed Funds are perfect for those who would like to try stocks but are beginners or first timers in the world of investing.
+If you happen to have no idea how the direct stock market works and would want some time to better learn the ins and outs, why not try investing in a mutual fund, UITF or ETF.

 SavingsPinay says: I just recently opened my direct stock market and I am still on the stage of trying to figure out how it really works.
 Currently I am investing 10% of my net salary in stocks.
-If you feel confident you can take the risk and you are investing for long-term (15-20 years) I say try stock market.
-You can always invest on blue chip stocks or companies that will still be around in the next 50 years or more.
+If you feel confident you can take the risk and you are investing for long-term (15-20 years) I say try the stock market.
+You can always invest in blue chip stocks or companies that will still be around in the next 50 years or more.
 Investing on those will eliminate your risk by half.